fabric8io/fabric8/docs/cdi.md

         @Inject
         @Configuration("SERVICE_1")
         private MyConfig cfg1;

         @Inject
         @Configuration("SERVICE_2")
         private MyConfig cfg2;

 #### Combining @Factory, @ServiceName and @Configuration annotations
-To further reduce the amount of boilerplate one could use all of the annotations to create generic factories that accepts as parameters service urls and configuration.
+To further reduce the amount of boilerplate one could use all of the annotations to create generic factories that accept service urls and configuration as parameters.

     public class MyFactory {
         @Factory
         @ServiceName
         MyClient create(@ServiceName String url, @Configuration MyConfig cfg) {
             return MyClient(url, cfg);
         }
     }

 The you can directly inject the client:

         @Inject
         @ServiceName("SERVICE_1")
         private MyClient cl1;

         @Inject
         @ServiceName("SERVICE_2")
         private MyClient cl2;

 In this approach the benefit is double as both the configuration and the service url are not needed to be specified in the factory but just to the place where the client is consumed.
 That makes the factory reusable and reduces the amount of code needed.

 Factories can also make use of the @Protocol and @PortName annotations to set default values for protocol and port name.